GEO Optimization on E-commerce Sites: Do Your Product Pages Appear in AI Searches?

 Someone asks ChatGPT, "Where can I buy the best shock absorber for a 2015 Ford Focus?"
-Or types into Perplexity, "Is there a reliable site selling Tesla Model Y spare parts in Turkey?"
-Is your site among the answers to these questions?
+Or writes in Perplexity, "Is there a reliable site selling Tesla Model Y spare parts in Turkey?"
+Is your site in the answer to these questions?

-We also asked this question.
+We asked this question too.
 Otomert.com.tr — a Ford and Tesla spare parts supplier based in Istanbul Aksaray, operating since 1978 — is a good example showing how GEO-optimized e-commerce sites work.
 You can examine it to see how the steps we mentioned in this article are applied in practice.

 In traditional SEO, the goal was to appear on Google's first page.
 In GEO, the goal is different: to be the site that AI models directly quote and mark as a reliable source.
 This distinction is critical for e-commerce sites — because a product recommendation in AI searches can be more valuable than ten organic clicks.